CarinaAJ/p3-last-chapter/README.md

 ----------------------------------------

 - To migrate the booklist to a Google sheet and pull out the titles from there for a wider selection
-- To give the user the option to enter an email address instead off or addition to a phone number
+- To give the user the option to enter an email address instead of or addition to a phone number
 - To allow the user to order multiple books at the same time

 ----------------------------------------